stennety/mywebsite/_posts/2024-09-30-covariance-varpro-mrhs.md

 # Jacobian of the Residuals

-The first step in calculating the covariance matrix is to calculate the Jacobian matrix $$\boldsymbol{J}_{r_w}$$ of the weighted residuals.
+The first step when calculating the covariance matrix is to calculate the Jacobian matrix $$\boldsymbol{J}_{r_w}$$ of the weighted residuals.
 First, we express it in terms of the Jacobian matrix $$\boldsymbol{J}_{f}$$ of $$\boldsymbol{f}$$: